Skip to main content

 For additional information on differentiating abuse and discipline, please refer to https://www.childwelfare.gov/topics/can/defining/disc-abuse/#discipline.

-Please look at this mandated reporter site for U.S. teachers to see if you must comply with your state's mandatory reporting requirements.
+Please visit the mandated reporter site for U.S. teachers to determine if you are required to comply with your state's mandatory reporting requirements.

 For our teachers abroad, please be mindful that your jurisdictions, including Australia, Canada, and Southeast Asia, may also have mandatory reporting laws that apply to you when working with Outschool.